TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 These are sold onboard and at TRA station kiosks.

-Image credit: @shershersheren & @georgeliao1026 via Instagram
+Image adapted from: @shershersheren & @georgeliao1026 via Instagram

 Get chopped up at a knife massage at Taipei City Mall